** This is updated as of April 12, 2017.

 I am now in the process of filling up my Income Tax Return.
 I know, kinda last minute, especially that April 15 (the day for filing tax returns) falls on a Holy Week.
 I am home-based (work-at-home, freelance) writer and researcher, and I wanted to share some things I learned while doing my tax returns.

-Continue reading “How to File Income Tax Return (ITR) When You Are a Freelance Writer”
+Continue reading “A Freelancer’s Guide to DIY Income Tax Return (ITR) Filing”

 Working from home has numerous advantages, and disadvantages.
 While I can go on and on enumerating the many good things about working from home (no daily commutes!), I can also list several disadvantages.
 But, being the positivist that I am when it comes to work, I try to turn these disadvantages into opportunities.
 One of these disadvantages are the greater tendency to procrastinate and to just laze around and do nothing, effectively becoming unproductive.
 Also, the technical part of working from home also becomes a disadvantage at times because you do not have a tech guy (who’s an expert on computers and technical stuff) to call and fix a problem immediately.
 Another disadvantage also stems from our often poor Internet connection, busting our productivity bubbles in a snap.
 In this post, I’m going to share with you my top three productivity killers and how I deal with them.

 Continue reading “Work at Home Woes: How to Kill Productivity Killers”